 The corollary to the ODFI, the RDFI receives the ACH transaction from an operator and credits or debits funds from their appropriate accounts.

 An accounting process to compare two sets of records to ensure the figures are in agreement and are accurate.
 Reconciliation is the key method for determining whether the incoming or outgoing funds in an account match the amount spent/returned and that the two values are balanced at the end of a given recording period.

 An ACH transaction that was disputed or rejected by the issuing bank.

 Security & PCI Compliance

 A key requirement for every participant in the payment system is information security, which for the vast majority of users takes the form of the Payment Card Industry Data Security Standard (PCI DSS).
-This is a proprietary information security standard for merchants and card issuers handling credit cards branded with the major network players: Visa, MasterCard, American Express, Discover (plus JCB in Japan).
+This is a proprietary information security standard for merchants and card issuers handling credit cards branded with the major card network players: Visa, Mastercard, American Express, Discover (plus JCB in Japan).
 The standard was established to tighten security around cardholder data to reduce the potential for fraud.

 The process by which a merchants’ (acquirer) and a cardholders’ (issuer) banks exchange financial data and value (real funds).
 Marqeta functions as the system of record for all transaction approvals and declines for our customers.